rertyy/interpreters/notes.md

 Java.

 * Use `->` rather than `.` to use the reference (C++ is pass-by-value by default)
-* Use of shared_ptr since there may be multiple usages of the same object (RAII)
+* Use of shared_ptr since there may be multiple usages of the same object (RAII).
+Being very careful of accidentally using `new` or `.` operators.
 * Const methods means the method doesn't change the object's state
     * I removed const methods because some of the visitor methods (`Interpreter::visitVarStmt`, `Interpreter::visitAssignExpr`) do mutate